 Chrysalis: The Transformation

 As I grew older, I attended college and received my bachelors degree in design arts.
 I didn’t begin college with an art major, however.
 Believe it or not I started out with an accounting major, then switched to communications because I LOVE to write and it seemed more fitting.
 That was when I took my first film photography course.
 I fell in absolute love.
 I took my camera out on photography hunts, capturing anything I thought was beautiful and could conceptualize in a more creative way through film.
 I felt the happiest when I was in the art department on campus.
 By the end of my 2nd year I had decided I was going to major in design arts with a focus on graphic design.
 Strangely, of all the courses I took, painting was not one of them.
 Painting used to be so intimdating for me!
 I stuck to design, photography, drawing, sculpture and print making.
 After graduating, I continued freelancing design and photography while maintaining a steadily promising career in corporate marketing.
 Even though I was attaining goals I had set for myself, I was so, so lost.
 I was so far away from that girl I used to be, and so very depressed.
-I had supressed my creativity and my true self in order to fit into societal ideals and focused too much on what people thought of me.
-But at 24 I was not about to admit this to anyone.
+But at 24 I didn’t feel like I could admit this to anyone.
 In March of 2015 my world came crashing in on me.
 Crumbling..to pieces.
 My father was diagnosed with an aggressive and fatal disease.
 He was given a handful of weeks to live.
 I left the life I was building to come home, and start all over again just to get a few more moments with my dad.
 Losing my dad still feels so heavy, is bitterly painful most days, but was also the biggest blessing in my life.
 It ultimately pushed me back into my true direction, my path.

 Butterfly: Wings To Soar